This article will explain how to:

 - add a shareholder;

-- access your company, that was registered before you became an e-resident, online
+- access your company, which was registered before you became an e-resident, online

 Appointing or removing a management board member